What are some good questions to ask about Laser Eye Surgery?

 As with any type of surgery, Laser Eye Surgery is associated with some post-operative side effects.
 The good news is that these symptoms – including dry eyes – are minor and short-lived.
 What’s more, your surgeon will be on hand (you’ll even be given their phone number!) to answer any concerns you may have about your recovery.

-For more information, read our ‘Guide to Post-Operative Symptoms After Laser Eye Surgery’.
+For more information, read our ‘Guide to Post-Operative Post-Operative Care After Laser Eye Surgery‘.

 At London Vision Clinic, our rigorous screening program is not only designed to give our surgeons all of the information they need to achieve the best possible outcome, but also to give every patient all the information they need to make an informed decision about their treatment.